cdl-geneseo/geneseo-dictionary/A/Alumna.md

 # Alumna

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Alumna

 Created by  Unknown User (kla8) on Nov 19, 2012

 n. (pl. alumni)Pronunciation: Amer. / əˈlʌmnə / əˈlʌmni 1.
 Female graduate of a college or university.2.
 Female graduate of a collegiate sorority.
 “The alumni of Delta Phi Epsilon returned for Geneseo’s Alumni Weekend.”K. Andryshak, 2012